-We perform Wound Ballistics testing and analysis for Federal, State and Local agencies as well as private security companies.
+We perform terminal wound ballistics testing and analysis for federal, state and local agencies as well as private security companies.

-Armor testing is done in conjunction with manufacturers and local stores that sell mainly to law enforcement.
-No reports are made public of our armor testing.
+Armor testing is accomplished with products from multiple manufacturers and different NIJ armor levels.
+No reports are made public of our ammunition armor testing.

 Round capture analysis is a detailed examination of rounds after passing thru different media.
-We measure weight retention, deformation, fragmentation and perform wound channel analysis.
-Several manufacturers like this for engineering and product development, especially with new designs.
+Measuring weight retention, deformation, fragmentation and wound channel analysis.
+Used by manufacturers for engineering and product development, especially with new designs.
 This is particularly important with hollow points in trying to correct the high failure rate.

 Tests and Reports available for Military and Law Enforcement (LE/Mil), contractor and ammunition manufacturer only.
 Contact us with your official agency information to receive your free copy of any of the following test reports or presentations.

 1. Six Federal Hollow Point Tests Compilation Report